 Graduating with an associate's degree in veterinary technology can prepare students to become veterinary technicians in animal clinics, zoos, research labs, humane societies and veterinary hospitals.
-The U.S. Bureau of Labor Statistics (BLS) predicts a 19% growth rate for veterinary technician jobs during the 2014-2024 decade (www.bls.gov).
-Most veterinary technicians are employed at private veterinary offices.
-In May 2015 veterinarian technicians earned a median annual income of $31,800, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) predicts a 19% growth rate for veterinary technologists and technician jobs during the 2018-2028 decade (www.bls.gov).
+Most veterinary technologists and technicians are employed at private veterinary offices.
+In May 2018 veterinarian technologists and technicians earned a median annual income of $34,420, according to the BLS.

 Certification Information and Continuing Education

 Many states require veterinary technicians to become licensed, certified or registered, according to the BLS.
 This is done in most states by passing the National Veterinary Technician exam.
 Those working in research can acquire certification from the American Association for Laboratory Animal Science.
 A combination of education and professional experience is needed for certification eligibility.